Search String

 Flip-screen Computer Games

-While hybrids exist flip-screen computer games do not usually feature any screen-scrolling.
-Instead, the graphics display updates to an entirely new screen when the edges of the screen are reached.
+Flip-screen computer games are computer games that do not update their drawspaces via interpolation or screen-scrolling.
+Instead, the drawspace switches to a new drawspace when the edges of the screen are reached.
 Often, the new screen is graphically contiguous with the one that came before, but such is not a requirement.

 However, to be classified as flip-screen a computer game must feature contiguous exploration of an environment.